4Catalyzer/flask-resty/CONTRIBUTING.md

 ## Local Setup

-Ideally, create a virtual env for local development, using your tool of choice, e.g.:
+Create a virtualenv for local development using your tool of choice.
+If you're using pyenv and pyenv-virtualenv:

 ```sh
 pyenv virtualenv 3.8.5 flask-resty